 - Protect your baby after birth.
 Infants are at increased risk of severe flu symptoms, but childhood flu vaccines can't begin until a baby is 6 months old.
-If you have a flu shot during pregnancy, however, the antibodies you develop will pass through the placenta to help protect your baby from the flu.
-In a recent study, babies whose mothers had a flu shot during pregnancy were nearly 50 percent less likely to be hospitalized with the flu during their first flu season than were babies of unvaccinated mothers.
+If you have a flu shot during pregnancy, the antibodies you develop will pass through the placenta to help protect your baby from the flu after birth.

-When you get your flu shot, request the flu shot — not the nasal spray vaccine.
+When you get vaccinated, request the flu shot — not the nasal spray vaccine.
 The flu shot is made from an inactivated virus, so it's safe for both mother and baby during any stage of pregnancy.
-The nasal spray vaccine is made from a live virus, which makes it less appropriate during pregnancy or while you're trying to conceive.
+The nasal spray vaccine isn't recommended for use in pregnant women.

 - Omer SB, et al. Maternal influenza immunization and reduced likelihood of prematurity and small for gestational age births: A retrospective cohort study.
 PLOS Medicine.
 2011;8:e1000441.

-- Seasonal flu vaccine safety and pregnant women.
+- Flu vaccine safety and pregnant women.
 Centers for Disease Control and Prevention. http://www.cdc.gov/flu/protect/vaccine/qa_vacpregnant.htm.
-Accessed Aug.
-14, 2014.
+Accessed Sept.
+13, 2016.

 - American College of Obstetricians and Gynecologists Committee on Obstetric Practice and Immunization Expert Work Group.
 Committee Opinion No. 608: Influenza vaccination during pregnancy.
 Obstetrics & Gynecology.
 2014;124:648.